Chrissie Watts: Creation and casting

-The arrival of Chrissie Watts was announced barely a month before she was set to first appear on-screen, and came at a time when EastEnders was undergoing immense media criticism and falling ratings.
+The arrival of Chrissie Watts was announced barely a month before she was set to first appear on-screen and came at a time when EastEnders was undergoing immense media criticism and falling ratings.
 The rush of casting meant Oberman had little time to process the enormity of the part she had taken on, declaring: "my feet haven't even touched the ground yet. [...]
 I haven't had time to think about what this role is going to do to my life!
 I'm very excited to be part of such a fantastic show and one I have been a fan of for many years."
 She admitted, however, to being "slightly intimidated" by the high media profile and press interest surrounding the show at the time.
-Indeed, joining EastEnders "proved to be something of a baptism of fire for Oberman", as she was playing opposite Leslie Grantham whose recent return to the show had been a highly publicised event.
-Twenty-four hours after Chrissie's first episode went to air a scandal surrounding Grantham hit the tabloid papers.
+Indeed, joining EastEnders "proved to be something of a baptism of fire for Oberman", as she was playing opposite Leslie Grantham, whose recent return to the show had been a highly publicised event.
+Twenty-four hours after Chrissie's first episode went to air, a scandal surrounding Grantham hit the tabloid papers.
 According to Oberman, the atmosphere on set the next day "was a bit tense" but, she added, "the Watts are pulling together and we're getting on with it and working".
 Looking back on the incident after she had left EastEnders, Oberman remarked, "I respect Leslie for fronting it out; he emerged from his dressing room and started working.
 No one mentioned the story.
 That's life in EastEnders; the machine never stops."

 The increasing prominence of Chrissie in EastEnders meant that Oberman, more than most, had to endure the gruelling schedule of working on a soap, taping up to twenty scenes a day.
-Although she was only in EastEnders for 18 months, such was the centrality of Chrissie to the show and storylines Oberman felt she had done 4 years worth of acting, noting that by the time of her departure "Chrissie has packed into a year what most soap characters do in three."
-This all came during a period of great uncertainty for the show; media criticism and negative publicity created immense pressure behind-the-scenes, with large-scale cast culls and speculation in the press and on the set over who may be next.
+Although she was only in EastEnders for 18 months, such was the centrality of Chrissie to the show and storylines that Oberman felt she had done four years worth of acting, noting that by the time of her departure, "Chrissie has packed into a year what most soap characters do in three."
+This all came during a period of great uncertainty for the show; media criticism and negative publicity created immense pressure behind the scenes, with large-scale cast culls and speculation in the press and on the set over who may be next.
 In an interview with the Sunday Mirror, Oberman described the atmosphere as like a "vacuum", with the cast "just waiting to see what the next stage is – It can be a bit tense but it's exciting.
 I really don't know what's going to happen."
-However, the prominent role of Chrissie in the show as it moved forward meant that Oberman came out of the uncertainty with more to show than most, receiving an improved deal and extending her contract for a year, with the BBC's head of drama John Yorke declaring he had "big plans" for Chrissie.
+However, the prominent role of Chrissie in the show as it moved forward meant that Oberman came out of the uncertainty with more to show than most, receiving an improved deal and extending her contract for a year, with the BBC's head of drama, John Yorke, declaring he had "big plans" for Chrissie.